KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [cookiecutter-magic-mirror-module by xadamxk](https://github.com/xadamxk/cookiecutter-magic-mirror-module)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
+7. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CountDown by daterrell](https://github.com/daterrell/MMM-CountDown)